Jorge Newbery: Jorge Newbery in popular culture

 Jorge Newbery has been one of the most frequently mentioned people and one of the people to whom the most tangos have been dedicated.
 Among these must be mentioned the reference made by Celedonio Flores in the song Corrientes y Esmeralda, which mentions how "el cajetilla" (slang: a young, rich and refined man) hit the "guapos" (men fighting with knives) who "stopped" there at the beginning of the 20th century.

 Other tangos dedicated to Newbery are "Jorge Newbery", by Aquiles Barbieri, "Prendete del Aeroplano", by José Escurra, "De Pura Cepa", by Roberto Firpo, "Newbery", by Luciano Ríos, "Un recuerdo a Newbery", by José Arturo Severino, "Tu Sueño", by Eduardo Arolas and "El Pampero", by Luis Sanmartino.

 A film was also made about his life: Más allá del sol (Beyond the sun, 1975), by Hugo Fregonese, with Germán Kraus in the leading role.
 The government of Buenos Aires annually awards the Jorge Newbery Prize to the most prominent sportspeople of the year.

-The tragic death of Newbery helped to fix his position as an idol of Argentina, as later happenend with Carlos Gardel.
+The tragic death of Newbery helped to fix his position as an idol of Argentina, as later happened with Carlos Gardel.
 His funeral at Recoleta Cemetery was on a scale never seen before for a person unrelated to political activity.
 A mausoleum financed by public donations was built in 1937 at La Chacarita Cemetery.